Skijoring in Wisconsin: Dog-Friendly Winter Adventures

-Skijoring is a winter sport which combines a cross-country skier with a dog on a harness.
+Skijoring is a winter sport that combines cross-country skiing with sled dog racing.
 You provide power with skis and poles while your dog adds additional power by running and pulling, following your verbal commands.
-It's an activity which allows both human and four-legged athletes to enjoy exercise in the great outdoors during winter.
+It's an activity that allows both human and four-legged athletes to enjoy exercise in the refreshing outdoors during winter.

-Skijoring is derived from the Norwegian word for "ski driving," and one to three dogs are commonly used (although in some circumstances horses or motorized vehicles are also used).
+The term “skijoring” comes from the Norwegian word for "ski driving," and one to three dogs are commonly used.
 Although skijoring has been around for hundreds of years, its popularity is rapidly growing in Wisconsin.
-As more races and tour companies feature skijoring, dog enthusiasts recognize it as an activity they can participate in with a dog and minimal equipment.
+As more races and tour companies feature skijoring, dog enthusiasts recognize it as an exciting activity they can participate in with their dog and minimal equipment.

 Learning How to Skijor

-Skijoring falls under the category of sled dog sports, so before you begin it is recommended to review the sled dog care guidelines at the Mush with Pride website.
-Most medium-sized dogs (30 pounds and up) will be able to skijor if trained properly.
+Skijoring falls under the category of sled dog sports, so before you begin it is smart to review the sled dog care guidelines.
+Most medium-sized dogs (30 pounds and up) will be able to safely skijor if properly trained.

-The Minocqua Winter Park holds skijoring clinics hosted by the Wisconsin Trailblazers Sled Dog Club.
-Their clinics are a great place for you and your dog to learn to skijor, and it’s a fantastic location to practice after you’ve learned the basics.
+Visit Minocqua Winter Park to attend regular skijoring clinics hosted by the Wisconsin Trailblazers Sled Dog Club.
+These are a great opportunity for you and your dog to learn to skijor, and it’s a fantastic location to practice after you’ve learned the basics.
 Warmer weather sled dog races, called dryland races, are also held here, and you can watch professionals racing on bikes and other wheeled rigs as they’re helped along by furry friends.

 Where to Skijor in Wisconsin

-When you're ready to go skijoring on your own, look for dog-friendly parks around the state that have multi-use trails or trails that have not already been groomed specifically for cross-country skiers.
-Here are some locations for you to check out:
+When you and your pup are ready to hit the trails on your own, look for dog-friendly parks around the state that have multi-use trails or trails that have not already been groomed specifically for cross-country skiers.
+Here are some popular skijoring locations throughout the state:

 - Chase’s Point (Orange Trail) – Superior (Shared with snowmobiles/ATVs.)